Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 This will take you to the test event input screen.

-You write the test event in JSON format, and
+You will write the test event in JSON format, and

-think of this JSON as Lambda receiving it from S3 and executing the function.
+think of it as Lambda receiving this JSON from S3 and executing the function.

-In this example, we will upload an image file called test.jpg to an S3 bucket in advance,
+In this case, we will upload an image file called test.jpg to the S3 bucket beforehand

-and then test whether the Lambda function works correctly assuming that the image has been uploaded.
+and test whether the Lambda function works correctly assuming that the image has been uploaded.

-A template is also provided for this test event, so
+A template is available for this test event, so

-Enter the following and click Save and Test.
+Enter the following information, save, and click Test.

 { "Records": [ { "eventVersion": "2.0", "eventTime": "1970-01-01T00:00:00.000Z", "requestParameters": { "sourceIPAddress": "*" }, "s3": { "configurationId": "testConfigRule", "object": { "eTag": "0123456789abcdef0123456789abcdef", "sequencer": "0A1B2C3D4E5F678901", "key": "test.jpg", "size": 1024 }, "bucket": { "arn": "arn:aws:s3:::lambda-img-resize", "name": "lambda-img-resize", "ownerIdentity": { "principalId": "EXAMPLE" } }, "s3SchemaVersion": "1.0" }, "responseElements": { "x-amz-id-2": "EXAMPLE123/5678abcdefghijklambdaisawesome/mnopqrstuvwxyzABCDEFGH", "x-amz-request-id": "EXAMPLE123456789" }, "awsRegion": "ap-northeast-1", "eventName": "ObjectCreated:Put", "userIdentity": { "principalId": "EXAMPLE" }, "eventSource": "aws:s3" } ] }

-Let's check to see if there were any changes in the contents of the S3 bucket.
+Let's check if there have been any changes to the contents of the S3 bucket.

-Yes, the thumbnail images are generated as if nothing had happened.
+Yes, the thumbnail image is being generated as if nothing happened.

 ④Setting lambda trigger